windwalk-bushido/Tattoo-Studio-RMX/README.md

 # Tattoo-Studio-RMX

-## A website that I made for my friend
+A website that I made for my friend

+## How to clone & use project

 Requirements:
 - Python 3 (3.6+)
 - Pip
 - Npm
 - NodeJS

+**Note**: commands below can be used on Linux.
+Not sure if it works on Mac/Windows.

 ## 1st terminal